ibm-cloud-docs/AnalyticsEngine/faq.md

 ### Can I run a cluster or job for a long time?

 Yes, you can run a cluster for as long as is required.
-However, to prevent data loss in case of an accidental cluster failure, you  should ensure that data is periodically written to IBM Cloud Object Storage and that you don't use HDFS as a persistent store.
+However, to prevent data loss in case of an accidental cluster failure, you  should ensure that data is periodically written to {{site.data.keyword.Bluemix_notm}} Object Storage and that you don't use HDFS as a persistent store.

 ## Operations